 The DreamCloud luxury hybrid mattress is one of the deeper options available, at 15 in.

-Featuring six layers — including low-motion transfer support foam, innerspring coils, and a pressure-relieving gel memory foam — it also has a cashmere blend cover for wicking away sweat and cooling hot sleepers.
+Featuring six layers — including low motion transfer support foam, innerspring coils, and a pressure-relieving gel memory foam — it also has a cashmere blend cover for wicking away sweat and cooling hot sleepers.

 The mattress comes with free shipping, a 10-year warranty, and a 100-night sleep trial.

-The Big Fig mattress comes with a 120-night money back guarantee.
+The Big Fig mattress comes with a 120-night money-back guarantee.

-Additionally, features such as thermal cooling or heat-wicking, zoned pressure-relieving support, and adjustability may also help improve sleep for people carrying more body weight.
+Medium firm or firm mattresses that accommodate higher weight capacities may benefit people with heavier bodies.
+Additionally, features such as thermal cooling or heat-wicking, zoned pressure-relieving support, and adjustability may also help improve sleep.